 OVERVIEW: The Flora Family Foundation is a multi-generational family philanthropic enterprise endowed with a slice of the wealth of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife Flora.
 Its giving is wide-ranging, and includes support of arts and culture, education, the advancement of women, civic engagement, the environment, and global security throughout the U.S. and around the world.

-IP TAKE: The Flora Family Foundation makes substantial investments in arts and culture throughout the U.S., and this includes music—though the foundation places less emphasis in this arena than its other "arts and culture" funding areas.
-This foundation also does not accept unsolicited requests, so no matter what, the first order of business is to find a way to connect with the family and the foundation’s board and staff.
+IP TAKE: The Flora Family Foundation does substantial grantmaking in arts and culture throughout the U.S., and this includes music—though the foundation places less emphasis in this arena than its other "arts and culture" funding areas.
+This foundation does not accept unsolicited requests, so no matter what, the first order of business is to find a way to connect with the family and the foundation’s board and staff.

-This is particularly important because the Flora Family Foundation does not accept unsolicited proposals or inquiries, and its general direction of giving is sculpted by Hewlett's children, grandchildren and their spouses—and therefore the giving is in sync with their interests and connectivities.
-A portion of the Hewlett family also makes up the foundation’s board (along with two non-family members), serving one or two year terms, then rotating out.
+The Flora Family Foundation does not accept unsolicited proposals or inquiries, and its funding priorities are sculpted by Hewlett's children, grandchildren, and their spouses—and therefore the giving is in sync with their interests and connectivities.
+A portion of the Hewlett family also makes up the foundation’s board, and, along with two non-family members, serve one or two year terms, then rotate out.

 Formally, the foundation has no geographic restrictions on its giving.
-But taking in the totality of its recent granting reveals that it does favor particular geographic regions, which most often coincide with where its board members and/or family members reside.
-San Francisco and the Bay Area is unquestionably the foundation’s favorite location; Nashville, TN also receives extra attention (which is fertile music ground as well).
+But taking in the totality of its past grantmaking reveals that it does favor particular geographic regions, which most often coincide with where its board members and/or family members reside.
+San Francisco and the Bay Area is unquestionably the foundation’s favorite location, but Nashville, TN also receives extra attention (which is fertile music ground as well).

-The ways in which the foundation is willing to earmark its grants to your music project or program are varied.
-The Flora Family Foundation will fund start-up expenses, program initiatives, capital improvements, media productions, and general operations.
+The ways in which the foundation funds music projects or programs are varied.
+The Flora Family Foundation funds start-up expenses, program initiatives, capital improvements, media productions, and general operations.
 Of this general operating support, the foundation is keenly aware of its value, stating, “This form of support is particularly valuable to nonprofit organizations.”

 All of this suggests that the foundation is perfectly able and ready to support music projects and programs, and it states nothing to contradict that.
-But recent grants in the music realm have been limited.
+However, past grants in the music realm have been limited.
 The primary grant has been a $35,000 challenge grant for the Nashville Symphony in support of its American Music project.
-The Flora Family Foundation has also recently granted general operating support to Artists' Television Access in San Francisco, CA, which "cultivates and promotes culturally-aware, underground media and experimental art," including music.
-The foundation also recently gave the John C. Campbell Folk School in Brasstown, NC $20,000 of operating support over two years.
-It's an organization that "provides experiences in non-competitive learning and community life," including music classes for adults.
+The Flora Family Foundation also granted general operating support to Artists' Television Access in San Francisco, CA, which "cultivates and promotes culturally-aware, underground media and experimental art," including music.
+The foundation also gave the John C. Campbell Folk School in Brasstown, NC $20,000 of operating support over two years.
+Campbell is an organization that "provides experiences in non-competitive learning and community life," including music classes for adults.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)